The Best States for Psychologists

 The Complete List of the Best States for Psychologists

-Salary only provides one metric for the best states for psychologists.
+Salary only provides one metric to determine the best states for psychologists.
 In addition to median annual salary, factors like demand also play a role.
-For example, Utah ranks in the top five on our list in part because of its strong projected employment metrics.
+For example, Utah ranks in the top five on our list in part because of its strong projected employment for psychologists.

-Keep in mind that this ranking is fluid because salary and job projections change annually.
-Similarly, the best state for you might depend on your personal goals and preferences in addition to your professional opportunities.
+Keep in mind that salary and job projections change annually.
+Additionally, the best state for you might depend on your personal goals, preferences, and professional opportunities.

 The Best States for Psychologists